Alternative Pain Relief Treatments Available: Stem Cell Therapy and Platelet-Rich Plasma Injection Therapy

 How Does Stem Cell Therapy Work?

 Stem cells are powerful cells present in both human and animal bodies that can become other types of cells.
 They are many stem cells on fat tissue, but these are “asleep”.
-Stem cell therapy allows the veterinarians at Jefferson Veterinary Hospital to isolate these stem cells from your pet’s fat tissue, “wake them up” and then re-introduce them into areas that need to be healed.
-All of this occurs within Jefferson Veterinary Hospital.
+Stem cell therapy allows the veterinarians at Jefferson Veterinary Hospital to isolate these stem cells from your pet’s fat tissue, “wake them up” and then re-inject them into areas that need to be healed.
+For example, in cases of arthritis, the cells are reinjected into the problem area and form new cartridge that can help reduce pain and increase the range of motion your pet has.
+This is a straightforward process that all occurs the same day at Jefferson Veterinary Hospital.
+Nothing has to be sent to an outside laboratory and your cat or dog does not have to stay overnight.

 Why Use Stem Cell Therapy?

 Stem cells treat the source of the problem by offering the ability to become new tissue to replace damaged tissue.
-Other treatments, such as pain medications work to help with pain by reducing the symptoms.
-Stem cell therapy is a low risk treatment, because it uses the animal’s own stem cells.
-Itoffers an all-natural alternative to drugs and steroids.
+Other treatments, such as pain medications work to help with pain by masking the symptoms.
+Stem cell therapy is a low risk treatment, because it uses the animal’s own stem cells and involves a minimally invasive procedure.
+It offers an all-natural alternative to drugs and steroids.

 Platelet Rich Plasma Injection Therapy